arthur-shaw/create_suso_isco_codes/README.md

   - `renv` package project-specific virtual environments
 - Open the project as an R project
 - Place the target file in `data/01_input`
+- Make a copy of the appropriate script and save it in `R/`.
+The English script assumes the most recent file format (CSV in tidy format).
+The French script assumes an older file format (Excel in a cascading format).
-- Change the values of
+- Change the values of the following parameters in that file:
   - `isco_file` to the file name (with extension)
   - `isco_lang` to the language (e.g., two-letter language)
 - Run `create_suso_isco_codes.R`
-- Recover the outupt files in `data/02_output/`
+- Recover the output files in `data/02_output/`

 ## Details